Embroidery, while evidenced, was not common, and often what we have is considered to be imported goods.

 - Keep stitches narrow and compact, there is no evidence of an inch wide herringbone stitch anywhere.

-- Employ stitches that were used in period – examples of some stitches are running stitch, stem stitch, split stitch, herringbone, osenstitch (though most of the the extant examples of this are metalwork).
+- If you must add stitching, employ stitches that were used in period – examples of some stitches are running stitch, stem stitch, split stitch, herringbone, osenstitch (though most of the the extant examples of this are metalwork).
 Note here that while we as reenactors love herringbone, evidence for its use in period is actually quite limited.
 It was used on a pouch from York and on the INSIDE of a hem at Hedeby.
-A stitch similar to herringbone was used on the Mammen cushion cover (decorative item rather than a garment) and on the collar of the Skjoldehamn tunic (which may or may not even be Viking).
+A stitch similar to herringbone was used on the Mammen cushion cover (decorative item rather than a garment) and on the collar of the Skjoldehamn tunic (which may or may not even be Viking), but it was not the sprawling herringbone seen in the reenactment community.
 For a deeper look at Herringbone see my post HERE.

 And now on to the controversial topic of larger, decorative embroidery.